-- Acted in accordance with relevant legislation or procedure, including with respect to timelines; - Considered the issues before them; - Followed a fair practice; - Obtained and considered relevant information; and - Provided sufficient and adequate reasons to support their decision based on the available evidence.
+- Acted in accordance with relevant legislation or procedure, including with respect to timelines; - Considered the issues before them: - Followed a fair practice; - Obtained and considered relevant information: and - Provided sufficient and adequate reasons to support their decision based on the available evidence.

-The role of Integrity Commissioners is broad and includes providing advice and education regarding codes of conduct, ethical rules, and the Municipal Conflict of Interest Act.
-However, the complaints received by the Ombudsman generally relate to Integrity Commissioner inquiries into alleged contraventions of a Code of Conduct or the MCIA.
-Based on our experience in this area, the Ombudsman has developed this best practice guide to help municipalities develop codes of conduct, establish complaint/inquiry protocols, and appoint integrity commissioners.
+The role of integrity commissioners is broad and includes providing advice and education regarding codes of conduct, ethical rules, and the Municipal Conflict of Interest Act.
+However, the complaints received by the Ombudsman generally relate to integrity commissioner inquiries into alleged contraventions of a code of conduct or the MCIA.

-The Ombudsman has also produced a separate guide to help integrity commissioners in their work.
+Based on our experience in this area, the Ombudsman has developed this best practice guide to help municipalities develop codes of conduct, establish complaint/inquiry protocols, and appoint integrity commissioners, as well as to help integrity commissioners in their work.
 These guides are also available to the public to help individuals better understand the requirements and best practices for codes of conduct and integrity commissioners.